shivasiddharth/GassistPi/README.md

 ### **CUSTOM WAKEWORD ACTIVATION**
 ************************************************
 1. You can choose to either Enable or Disable the custom wakeword activation in the config.yaml file.
-2. In the config.yaml file, under Custom_wakeword, change the status to 'Enabled' if you want to use the custom wakeword or set it to 'Disabled' if you dont want to use the custom wakeword option.
+2. In the config.yaml file, under Wakewords, change the **"Custom_Wakeword"** to 'Enabled' if you want to use the custom wakeword or set it to 'Disabled' if you dont want to use the custom wakeword option.
 3. For changes to take effect, you need to restart the assistant.
 Changing status while an instance of assistant is already running will not cause any change.
 4. Create your custom snowboy model [here](https://snowboy.kitt.ai).
 Add the models to **/home/pi/GassistPi/src/resources**  directory.
 5. Change the paths to the models in the config.yaml file.